News and the Abstract Truth

 But mistakes are not hard to come by.
 In the rush to get the word out, journalists can stumble: what seems at first to be right can get undone by a closer and longer look.

-Complicating the controversy about “The Stringer”, our contemporary culture is saturated with fabricated imagery, beginning with programmed television, and then (in order of increasing artifice) commercial film, social media, digital effects and editing tools, and generative “deep faking” A.I.
+This could surely be a sign of the times.
+Our contemporary culture complicates the controversy over the film's central accusation.
+We are saturated with fabricated imagery, beginning with programmed television, and then (in order of increasing artifice) commercial film, social media, special effects and digital editing tools, and generative “deep faking” A.I.
+We are used to fully embracing that artifice even as we, ironically, hold a heightened skepticism of it.
+It's today's convenient practice of a "suspension of disbelief".

 Perhaps Út, an AP employee, did not make that picture: but so what?
 And what if the AP chief editor Faas intentionally credited the picture to an AP employee, namely Út, rather than allowing a non-AP freelancer (aka “stringer”) to be recognized as the originator of the picture?
-And if Faas did that, why was it possible and tolerated?
+After all, if Faas did that, well, it was both possible and tolerated.

 NOTE 2.